 Based on 2,277 Actual Consumer Experiences

-THE BAD: The pillow is heavy when filled.
-Its durability / longevity is questionable, and water leakage and noise are possible.
-Determining proper fill quantity to suit individual preference can be time consuming and messy.
+THE BAD: Heavy when filled • durability / longevity questionable • water leakage and noise possible • determining proper fill quantity to suit one's preference can be time consuming and messy.

 THE PILLOW: The pillow has a layer of polyester fiber supported by a five-quart capacity water base.
 The quantity of water inside can be adjusted to customize loft and firmness.
 Mediflow Inc. (in business since 1994, A+ BBB rating) makes both the Mediflow and Chiroflow pillows which appear to differ in name only.

-THE COMPETITION: The Mediflow waterbase pillow competes mainly with buckwheat pillows, memory foam pillows and latex pillows.
+THE COMPETITION: The Mediflow / Chiroflow waterbase pillow competes mainly with buckwheat pillows, memory foam pillows and latex pillows.
 See how Mediflow compares to these and other pillow types in the pillow reviews summary.

 Ratings below are based on a sample size of at least 1,900 owner experiences that were collected using an unbiased, accurate methodology.

 |Owner satisfaction||c||The Mediflow / Chiroflow Water-base pillow has 77% owner satisfaction. ( ) It tends to have highest satisfaction among people experiencing neck and back pain, headaches, snoring, muscle tension and TMJ disorders.